 - Conduct a site visit for direct observation of the whitewater boating run with a group of study participants consisting of agency staff and boaters. - The boating community will nominate study participants for the Level 2 Limited Reconnaissance Site Visit.
+Specifically, members of the boating community that participated in the structured interviews as part of the Level 1 Study will be queried as to their availability and interest in participating in a Level 2 Study if one is deemed necessary.
+The boaters also be asked if they are aware of other boaters (with commensurate levels of experience) that they believe would be available and able to provide quality feedback during a site visit.
 Study participant composition should be representative of a range of watercraft, skill levels and knowledge of the whitewater boating segments in study bypass reach.
-For logistical and safety reasons, the Level 2 Limited Reconnaissance will be limited to 12 individuals. - Information collected during the Level 2 Limited Reconnaissance may include: - Review of information collected in Level 1 to confirm accuracy and revise based on input from Level 2 study participants and field observations. - Estimates of flow preferences (minimum acceptable and optimum whitewater flows) for respective watercraft types and potential knowledge gaps in flow preferences based on input from study participants. - Factors influencing flow preferences based on input from study participants. - Recreation use patterns in the bypass reach river for different watercrafts and timing of use (weekday, weekend, time of day); - Visits to formal and informal access locations; and - Flow information dissemination currently available and additional needs
+For logistical and safety reasons, the Level 2 Limited Reconnaissance will be limited to 12 individuals. - Information collected during the Level 2 Limited Reconnaissance may include: - Review of information collected in Level 1 to confirm accuracy and revise based on input from Level 2 study participants and field observations. - Estimates of flow preferences (minimum acceptable and optimum whitewater flows) for respective watercraft types and potential knowledge gaps in flow preferences based on input from study participants. - Factors influencing flow preferences based on input from study participants. - Recreation use patterns in the bypass reach river for different watercrafts and timing of use (weekday, weekend, time of day); - Visits to formal and informal access locations: and - Flow information dissemination currently available and additional needs

 The Level 2 Limited Reconnaissance Site Visit coupled with input from the study participants will increase the precision of estimated boating flow ranges for the various watercraft types and knowledge of recreation use patterns.
-Information obtained in the Level 1 and Level 2 investigations will be used to determine, in consultation with the resource agencies and whitewater boasting community, whether a Level 3 On-water Boating Assessment is necessary.
+Information obtained in the Level 1 and Level 2 investigations will be used to determine, in consultation with the resource agencies and whitewater boasting community, whether a Level 3 On-water Boating Assessment is necessary to achieve the study objectives.